Malware types: Do you know the true meaning of malware?

 • Ensure your device, browser, and programs are updated to their latest versions.
 Regular updates leave your device more secure against threats

-• Utilizing a good antivirus protection.
+• Use good antivirus protection software.
 (There are even free ones)

-• Always put your Inspector Gadget hat on with a monocle to truly inspect emails from unknown senders.
+• Treat emails from unknown senders with suspicion.
 Any suspected spam emails you should move to your spam folder.
 Also do not open email attachments from unknown senders.
 And remember, if it was really your lucky day to “win $1,000,000.00” they wouldn’t send an email or malvertisement asking you to download or click something.

 Mal-where?
 Not here!
 At least not anymore now that you know what malware is and how to protect your devices from malware.
 We hope you found this article informative, entertaining, and filled with puns... per usual.